 - Ask open-ended questions, such as, "What do you think was happening?"; "What do you see as the reasons for that?”; and, "What was it that made you feel that way?"

 - Explain why the excuse-making worries you.
-Remember to focus on the positive reasons for not making excuses, rather than the negative things that you envision happening if he doesn't stop.
+Remember to focus on the positive reasons for not making excuses, rather than the negative results you envision if he doesn't stop.
 You can say something like, "You are clearly so smart, and so many people enjoy spending time with you.
-There's no need for you to feel like one or two mistakes is the end of the world.
+There's no need for you to feel as if one or two mistakes could mean the end of the world.
 I know that you're a good kid.
-By taking responsibility for things, everyone else will have a chance to know this, too."
+By taking responsibility for your actions, everyone else will have a chance to know it, too."

-- Provide a related example from your own life, especially one from when you were a teenager, or even something more recent.
+- Provide a related example from your own life, especially one from when you were a teenager, or even an event or interaction that happened recently.
 This will show him that you can relate to how he feels.